-- Christine has represented companies and individuals in high-profile congressional investigations.
-Such representations require Christine to work with clients on witness preparation, thoughtful strategy development, and significant document production.
+Finally, Christine has represented companies and individuals in high-profile congressional investigations, working with clients on scoping of requests, witness preparation, strategy development, and document production.

 - J.D., University of Maryland School of Law